 I can start by responding to the email sent to me from one of the young women at African Rural University who wrote, “I want to get a master’s degree and go back to my village to start a nonprofit.
 How do I do that?”

-This column was printed in the December 2019/January 2020 edition of B2B.
+This article was printed in the February/March 2020 edition of B2B.
 To receive the magazine, click here to subscribe.